ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 </style>

 <!--
+every time is unreachable ideal state

+strategies:

 least number of steps (== 1)

-has no "alternate path" instructions (OS)
+has no user choices; "alternate path" instructions (OS)

-low congnative overhead; is familiar to the user
+low distraction, congnative overhead; process familiar to the reciever

 generally get this following best-practices; **standards**

+best-practices are familiar and capture **community inertia**

+easy; intuitive; painless recieving

-user has probably interacted with other packages before
+reciever has probably interacted with other packages before -->

-packaging == SW manufacturing line
--->

 ---